 Buildings will be sited and designed to respond to the climate and support sustainability commitments.
 For example, solar access, shading, daylighting, and natural ventilation will be important design considerations.
-Buildings also may provide shade and wind protection of outdoor spaces.
+Well-sited buildings also have the potential to provide shade and wind protection to outdoor spaces.